2011 M-1 Challenge season: Preliminary card

 Riggleman defeated Hilliker via submission (guillotine choke) at 3:13 of round 1.

 M-1 Challenge XXV: Zavurov vs. Enomoto

 28 April 2011 Ice Palace Saint Petersburg in St.Petersburg, Russia.

-Today it was announced that Dmitry Samoilov and Mike Guerin were injured during the training process and, unfortunately, will not be able to take part in the tournament M-1 Challenge XXV.
+On this day it was announced that Dmitry Samoilov and Mike Guerin were injured during the training process and, unfortunately, will not be able to take part in the tournament M-1 Challenge XXV.
 Zavurov vs Magomedov.
 Rashid Magomedov was seriously injured and was out of title bout with Shamil Zavurov.
-M-1 Global has made every effort to in such a short period of time to find a worthy replacement, and literally a few minutes ago to sign the exclusive contract with M-1 Global has put Swiss welterweight Yasubi Enomoto, who last year was a finalist at the Grand Prix at Sengoku in his weight class.
+M-1 Global has made sure to in such a short period of time to find a replacement, and literally a few minutes ago to sign the exclusive contract with M-1 Global has put Swiss welterweight Yasubi Enomoto, who last year was a finalist at the Grand Prix at Sengoku in his weight class.